-When Should I Incorporate?
+When Should I Incorporate My Business?

-No matter how well a business with multiple founders may start, there is always the potential for disagreement and, worse yet, dissolution.
-To avoid this, incorporation may be a good option.
-After incorporation, founders are limited to the number of shares purchased.
-This means that each founder’s investment in the company is determined simply by the number of shares owned.
-This eliminates the potential for disagreement based on the amount of investment in a company by the founders.
-Incorporating will also allow the founders to transfer shares without potential dissolution of the business.
+No matter how well a relationship with multiple founders may start, there is always the potential for disagreement and, worse yet, a business divorce or dissolution of the company due to a permanent rift.
+Incorporation may be a good option to manage any such problems.
+After incorporation, founders are issued shares in exchange for performing work and/or investment, and each founder’s ownership in the company is determined simply by the number of shares owned.
+Incorporating and having appropriate Articles of Incorporation will also allow the founders to transfer shares without the potential dissolution of the business.

-Contract Agreements with 3rd Parties and Employees
+Contract Agreements with Third Parties and Employees

 Need to incorporate?
 Launch by LegalShield makes it easy.
-Get Started Today!